Luge: Training

 The sport of luge requires an athlete to balance mental and physical fitness.
-Physically, a luger must have strong neck, upper body, abdominal, and thigh muscles.
+Physically, a luger must have strong muscles in the neck, upper body, abdomen and thigh.
 Athletes also use wind tunnels to train.
 Strength training is essential to withstand the extreme G-forces of tight turns at high speeds.
 Since lugers have very little protection other than a visor and helmet, they must be able to endure the physical pounding administered by the track when mistakes are made.